ebzgr/Wwmm2/README.md

 ## 📖 About the Project

 **Wonderful World of Manipulative Marketing (WWMM)** is an artistic and educational platform that makes manipulative marketing techniques visible through experiential learning.
-Created by students in the **CCM (Comprendre & Changer le Monde)** program at **ESSEC Business School**, WWMM transforms marketing techniques into interactive, narrative worlds where visitors can experience influence first-hand.
+Created by students in the **CCM (Comprendre & Changer le Monde)** program, WWMM transforms marketing techniques into interactive, narrative worlds where visitors can experience influence first-hand.

 WWMM operates as a **playground, not a classroom**—visitors learn by doing rather than by explanation.
 By placing people inside playful environments where influence can be felt, knowledge becomes awareness that shapes future automatic decisions.